jkawahara/news-scraper/README.md

 # [News Scraper](https://bcbc-news-scraper.herokuapp.com/)
 ### 1. Why / Background
-  * This is Berkeley Coding Boot Camp (BCBC) week 10 homework assignment.
-    * The BCBC curriculum generally focuses on JavaScript along with HTML/CSS, using the MERN (MongoDB, Express, React, Node) software stack, to teach web development skills across the client and server.
   * News Scraper is a web app that enable users to view and leave comments on the latest news.
  ### 2. What / Objectives / User Stories
   * From design through deployment of the application, this project used the following web development technologies: